CWood994/CSE5525/README.md

+#POSTC
 Group Members: Ryan Tomlinson, Connor Wood, Saurabh Gupta CSE 5525 Final Project

-Description:
+##Description:

+This project employs several different algorithms in order to try and classify tweets into several different topics.

-How To Run:
+##How To Run:

-Output Explanation:
+##Output Explanation: